Step 7: How to Know if the Mortgage You’ve Chosen is Right

 Pros and Cons of Locking in Your Rate

 One such exemption is if your rate lock agreement includes a “float down” provision.
 This provision permits the loan’s interest rate to be reduced if the rates drop during the locked-in period.
 The downside to having this provision included, however, is that it can be costly.
 Another exemption is to have your rate lock agreement re-written so the new, lower rate is included.
-But, it is also expensive to have this done as well and should the rate stay the same, you could be spending a lot of extra money for no reward.
+But, it is also expensive to do this and, should the rate stay the same, you could be spending extra money for no reward.

 How to Avoid Common Mortgage Pitfalls and Handle Potential Problems

-Buying a home is an exciting time in one’s life, but it is not without its share of risks.
-To ensure that everything goes as planned, you need to be aware of certain potential problems and pitfalls that could wind up hurting you in the end.
+Buying a home is an exciting time, but it is not without its share of risks.
+To ensure everything goes as planned, you need to be aware of certain potential problems that could wind up hurting you in the end.

-Here is a list of common issues you are going to want to avoid when buying a new home.
+Here is a list of common issues to avoid when buying a new home.

 Never sign any blank document or any document that isn’t properly filled out with the agreed upon terms.
 Once your signature is on the page, the lender can fill in any blanks with whatever information they want.
 Make sure this doesn’t happen – only sign completed documents.